ALanMAttano/Blender_4_Rhino/README.md

 BLENDER SETUP
 * After a new Blender installation update
-* Download Blender plug-in "A Blender 4 Rhino.py" file and place it somewhere on your PC
+* Download the Blender plug-in "A Blender 4 Rhino.py" file and place it somewhere on your PC
 * Open it with a text editor
-* Make a modification to the path pointing to your 3D mesh.obj file: `DoNotMove/...` folder
+* Modify the path pointing to your 3D mesh.obj file: `DoNotMove/...` folder
 * Open Blender user preferences
 * Go to Addons and press Install
 * Select the Blender plug-in "A Blender 4 Rhino.py" file and select Install Addon
-* In Blender Preference enable the plug-in
+* In Blender Preference, enable the plug-in
 * Eventually, delete older versions
 * Restart if necessary
-* Under View3D, goto Add > Mesh > New Rhino Object, will load the mesh file
+* Under View3D, go to Add > Mesh > New Rhino Object, which will load the mesh file
 * In the same location, there is an export to save the mesh into the same location